henkpb/micl/components/button/README.md

 This will initialize any Button component, including those that will be added to the DOM later on.

-### Demo
+### Live Demo
-A live example of the [Button component](https://henkpb.github.io/micl/button.html) is available for you to interact with.
+A live example of the [Button component](https://henkpb.github.io/micl/button.html) is available to interact with.

 ## Variants
 Buttons come in **five sizes**: extra small (`xs`), small (`s`), medium (`m`), large (`l`), and extra large (`xl`).
 To specify a size, append the appropriate postfix to the button's style class: